cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

 In this file, update your user profile, name, project data.
-Alternatively, if you already have yaml files on for example india.FutureSystems.org you can copy your local working yaml files from that machine to th virtual machine.
+Alternatively, if you already have yaml files on for example india.FutureSystems.org you can copy your local working yaml files from that machine to the virtual machine.

 Yet another alternative is to use the functionality provided by cloudmesh::